t-mochizuki/igo/README.md

 http://localhost:3000/
 ```

-I think that it probably can enjoy the game.
+Have fun, I think you can enjoy the game.